Is Europe open for travel?

-Should you plan a trip to (or within) Europe
+Should you plan a trip to (or within) Europe in

-contained, but don't plan your trip without reading our updates and advice.
+after the coronavirus pandemic has waned, but don't plan your trip without reading our updates and advice.

 ABOVE: A vaporetto travels up the normally busy Grand